Azure/azure-sdk-for-python/doc/dev/packaging.md

 # How can I check if my packages are built correctly?

 - wheel file must NOT contain a `azure/__init__.py` file (you can open it with a zip util to check)
-- wheel file name finishes with `py3-none-any`, and NOT by `py2.py3-none-any`.
+- wheel file name suffix is `py3-none-any`, and NOT `py2.py3-none-any`.
 - sdist must contain a `azure/__init__.py` file that declares `azure` as a namespace package using the `pkgutil` syntax

 # I already have a package that supports Python 2, can I get short version on how to udpate to Python 3 only?

-- Remove "universal" from setup.cfg, or remove completly the file if it was the only option
+- Remove "universal" from setup.cfg, or completly remove the file if it was the only option
 - In setup.py:
   - Remove `extra_requires`
   - Add `python_requires=">=3.7",`